Sports-related curses: FIFA Women's World Cup hosts' quarter-finals curse

+Germany national team

+Since the thrashing of Brazil 7–1 and their World Cup win against Argentina back in the 2014 FIFA World Cup, Germany's subsequent tournament campaigns have been poor by standard.
+Apart from their victory at the 2017 FIFA Confederations Cup, Germany have suffered two shock group stage exits in the 2018 and 2022 FIFA World Cups, and another poor showing at the 2026 FIFA World Cup.
+Plus, their UEFA European Championship records have also been lethargic, being eliminated early at the UEFA Euro 2020, and failed to win the UEFA Euro 2016 and 2024; it's believed that Germany's big win over Brazil had resulted in Germany being cursed from ever achieving great triumph again, hence the "7–1 curse".

 Harry Kane's trophy curse

-It was widely believed that English footballer Harry Kane had a curse that denied him from winning any trophies.
-Despite being regarded as one of the best strikers in the world, Kane had never won a senior trophy until 2025, neither for club or country.
+Despite being regarded as one of the best strikers in the world, Harry Kane had never won a senior trophy until 2025, neither for club or country.
 During his 12 years at Tottenham Hotspur, he helped the club reach the finals of the 2015 and 2021 editions of the League Cup, as well as their first UEFA Champions League final in 2019.
-However, Tottenham would finish runner-up in all 3 finals.
+However, Tottenham finished runner-up in all three finals.
 Despite becoming Spurs's all-time top goalscorer, Kane was never able to win a senior trophy with the club.
 With England, he helped the team to reach the semi-finals of the 2018 FIFA World Cup, where they were knocked out by Croatia, and the finals of UEFA Euro 2020 and UEFA Euro 2024, where they lost to Italy and Spain, respectively.
-He also infamously missed a penalty against France in the 84th minute of the quarter finals of the 2022 FIFA World Cup, which led to England's elimination in the tournament.
+He also missed a penalty against France in the 84th minute of the quarter finals of the 2022 FIFA World Cup, which led to England's elimination in the tournament.

-The belief intensified further in the 2023–24 season, when Harry Kane joined Bayern Munich during the summer.
-At the time of his signing, Bayern had won 11 consecutive Bundesliga titles since 2013 and hadn't had a trophyless season since the 2011–12 season.
-On his debut, he lost the DFL-Supercup final 3–0 to RB Leipzig.
-The club then lost in the second round of the DFB-Pokal against a 3rd division side 1.FC Saarbrücken.
+Suggestions that Kane was cursed intensified in the 2023–24 season, when he joined Bayern Munich during the summer.
+At the time of his signing, Bayern had won 11 consecutive Bundesliga titles since 2013, and had not had a trophyless season since the 2011–12 season.
+On Kane's debut, the team lost the DFL-Supercup final 3–0 to RB Leipzig.
+The club then lost in the second round of the DFB-Pokal against third division side 1.FC Saarbrücken.
 On 14 April 2024, Bayern's run of 11 consecutive titles came to an end as Bayer Leverkusen were crowned champions of Germany for the first time in their history.
 Finally, Bayern were knocked out of the Champions League semi-finals by Real Madrid on 8 May, going trophyless for the first time in 12 years.

 The curse was finally broken in the 2024–25 season, when Bayern regained the Bundesliga title.
+The club retained the title the following year, and Kane has also won the DFP-Pokal and the Franz Beckenbauer Supercup with the club.